 - There were compensable injuries and/or damages sustained

 If the plaintiff was partially responsible for the accident, 42 Pa.
 C.S.
 7102 allows for his or her damages to be reduced by the percentage of fault the plaintiff is found to bear.
 For example, if a motorcyclist was found to be 30 percent responsible for an accident, he or she could recover for 70 percent of his or her total damages.
-An accomplished lawyer could help with establishing negligence and recovering damages.
+An accomplished personal injury lawyer could help with establishing negligence and recovering damages.

 Potential Damages in Injury Claims